iotile/coretools/doc/source/tutorials/sensor-graph-intro.rst

 Tile Configuration
     A series of variable assignments that are performed on an IOTile module in order to prepare it for operation.
-These configurations can things like set what units it reports data in or selecting what sensor is plugged into a tile that can work with many different kinds of sensors.
+These configurations can do things like set what units it reports data in or selecting what sensor is plugged into a tile that can work with many different kinds of sensors.